White-lined leaf frog: Description

+Behaviour

 This frog is arboreal and nocturnal in its habits.
 The female lays eggs during the rainiest part of the year.
 She builds a nest out of leaves hanging over a pond or other body of water.
 She lays the eggs in the nest with jelly over them to prevent desiccation.
 When the tadpoles hatch out of the eggs, they fall out of the nest into the water below.
 Sometimes the tadpoles breathe air during the day, but they do not do this at night.